Anna Shcherbakova: 2018–2019 season: International debut

 Shcherbakova debuted internationally on the Junior Grand Prix circuit in August.
 She was assigned to events in Slovakia and Canada.
-At JGP Slovakia, she placed first in both the short program and free skate, winning the gold medal by a margin of over 18 points over the silver medalist and fellow Russian competitor Anna Tarusina.
-At the time, her scores at the competition were the highest achieved in an international junior ladies competition.
-Her short program and combined total records were later surpassed by Alexandra Trusova, and the free program record was surpassed by Alena Kostornaia.
+At the 2018 JGP Slovakia, she placed first in both the short program and free skate, winning the gold medal by a margin of over 18 points over the silver medalist and fellow Russian competitor Anna Tarusina.
+At the time, her scores at the competition were the highest achieved in an international women's competition under the new +5/-5 GOE System.
+Her short program and combined total records were surpassed later in the Junior Grand Prix season by Alexandra Trusova, and the free program record was surpassed by Alena Kostornaia.

-At JGP Canada, Shcherbakova once again placed first in both the short program and free skate and won the gold medal by a margin of five points over the silver medalist, Anastasia Tarakanova.
+At the 2018 JGP Canada, Shcherbakova once again placed first in both the short program and free skate and won the gold medal by a margin of five points over the silver medalist, Anastasia Tarakanova.
 With two gold medals on the Junior Grand Prix, she qualified for the 2018–19 Junior Grand Prix Final.
-At the final, Shcherbakova placed last in the short program and in the free skate, she placed fifth in the segment and overall.
+In October, Shcherbakova competed at the 2nd stage of the 2018 Russian Cup and became the first woman skater to land a quad Lutz at a domestic event.
+At the Junior Grand Prix Final in December, Shcherbakova placed sixth in the short program and fifth in the free skate, resulting in fifth place overall.
+Later in December 2018, at the 2019 Russian Championships, she once again landed the quad Lutz and won the gold medal with a total score of 229.78.
+At 14 years and seven months old, she became the third-youngest Russian women's singles champion in history.
+Despite winning the Russian title, she was too young to compete in the European Championships or World Championships of that season, both of which required participants to have turned 15 before 1 July 2018.

-At the 2019 Russian Championships, Shcherbakova placed fifth in the short program and first in the free skate, winning the national title over Alexandra Trusova by 0.07 points.
-She then competed at the 2019 Russian Junior National Championships.
-After placing second in the short program and third in the free skate, Shcherbakova won the bronze medal behind Trusova and Alena Kostornaia.
-She then competed at the 2019 European Youth Olympic Festival in Sarajevo and won the gold medal nearly thirty points ahead of silver medalist Lucrezia Beccari.

-Shcherbakova was selected by the Russian Figure Skating Federation to compete at the 2019 Junior World Championships in Zagreb, Croatia, alongside Trusova and Kostornaia (later replaced by Ksenia Sinitsyna).
-She placed first in the short program after receiving a score of 72.86.
-In the free skate, she landed her quad Lutz jump with a minor error in landing position, receiving a negative grade of execution.
-Her score of 147.08 was the highest she had ever attained at an international competition but was not enough to overtake Trusova, who had landed two quad jumps in the free program.
-Shcherbakova won the silver medal.
+Shcherbakova then competed at the 2019 Russian Junior National Championships.
+After placing second in the short program and third in the free skate, she won the bronze medal.
+Next, she competed at the 2019 European Youth Olympic Festival in Sarajevo and won the gold medal nearly thirty points ahead of silver medalist Lucrezia Beccari.
+Shcherbakova was selected by the Russian Figure Skating Federation to compete at the 2019 Junior World Championships in Zagreb, Croatia.
+She scored 72.86 in the short program and 147.08 in the free skate and won the silver medal behind teammate Trusova.